Purwokerto: Parks & public facilities

-Food
+Cuisine

 The Purwokerto local food includes mendoan (fermented soy bean covered in wheat flour dough and deep fried), ranjem, nopia and mino (small nopia), tempeh keripik and many different kinds of chips.
 Gethuk goreng, made of cassava and Javanese sugar is also available.
 It is sold by various shops under various names.
 Also, in the morning, one may find a serabi seller on almost every corner of town.

 One Purwokerto delicacy is soto.
 It is also made in the nearby town of Sokaraja.
 Purwokerto soto is made from the chicken while that from Sokaraja contains beef.
 Both are different from other sotos in Indonesia, because they are mixed with a spicy nut sambal.
-The most famous soto sokaraja seller in Sokaraja is "Soto Kecik", near the Buddha's monastery.

-Beside the local traditional culinary mentioned above, there are many franchise's restaurants; fast food especially has opened their branch here such as : KFC (now 2 outlets with 1 is Drive Thru and will open soon 2 new outlets in Rita Supermall and Moro).

-Moro Mall has a food court where we can eat any menus available from traditional and modern culinary.

-Bunto's Cafe locates in Jalan Sudirman where the international fast food with fully local taste is available too.